Hawardane History, Family Crest & Coats of Arms

 Early Notables of the Hawardane family (pre 1700)

-More information is included under the topic Early Hawardane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Hawardane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawardane family